Parsa3323/AdvancedArmorStands/README.md

 # Configs

-This document contains the configuration details for AAS.
+This document contains the configuration details for AdvancedArmorStands.

 ## Main Configuration